Floorp-Projects/Floorp/testing/web-platform/tests/docs/_writing-tests/general-guidelines.md

 new tests.
 Any of these rules may be broken if the test demands it:

  * No trailing whitespace

  * Use spaces rather than tabs for indentation

- * Use UNIX-style line endings (i.e. no CR characters at EOL)
+ * Use UNIX-style line endings (i.e. no CR characters at EOL).

 We have a lint tool for catching these and other common mistakes.
 You can run it manually by starting the `wpt` executable from the root of